Pre-trekking Suggestion: It is recommended that you take a shuttle bus from Gonggar Airport

 Important Tip: Don't walk directly to the bank of the lake, as the lake you see is accumulated water swag instead of the water in Holy Lake Manasarovar.
 But you will have a chance to see the unique black-neck cranes, which only exist in Tibet, jumping on this damp spot.

-Buddha painting unfolding festival in Tibet
+Buddha painting unfolding festival

 On the third day, it is recommended that you trek from Seralung Monastery to Trugo Monastery for 27 kilometers, about 6 to 8 hours.
 Retreating from the Seralung Monastery, you can see a section of rough road on the slope of the mountain.
 You will be much more comfortable walking on this road than on the former soft sand route.
 However, you will need to turn back to the trail along the lake again soon.
 The trail moves inland about 1 kilometer, and you can cross the bridge over the Trak Tsangpo, thus avoiding the torture of paddling in the water.
 Up the valley, there are extensive hot springs and geysers as well as Bon and Buddhist sites.
 About 3 hours from the Trak Tsangpo Bridge, you will round the south side of Manasarovar and reach the Yerngo Monastery ruins situated in a broad plain.
 In the south area of the plain, the massive flanks of the Gurla Mandata (7728m) massif rise up to a heavily glaciated summit.